sakuttomon/CS416-Sound/notebook.md

 - **Black keys** are a half step up/down from the white key to its left/right respectively.
   - _Sharp_ (`♯` or `#`) - The "half-step-up" case, meaning "toward higher frequencies".
   - _Flat_ (`♭` or `b`) - The "half-step-down" case, meaning "toward lower frequencies".
-  - E.g. black key number 70 notated of either A♯ or B♭.
+  - E.g. black key number 70 notated as either A♯ or B♭.

 ### 11/13/24 - Envelope ADSR Program